 - The unit must be connected to the main outlet.
-Normally, the power supply must have a impedance of 32 ohms. - No other equipment should be connected to the same power circuit.
+Normally, the power supply must have a low output impedance of 32 ohms. - No other equipment should be connected to the same power circuit. - The unit's power information can be found on the rating sticker on the product.